-We define a new set of portals for each side $F$, consisting of the portals in \cite{KNW21}, plus possibly an additional point, which is a crossing between $T$ and $F$ if exists.\footnote{When $T$ and $F$ has multiple crossings, an arbitrary crossing would work.} See \cref{def:Z}.
+We define a set of portals for each facet $F$, consisting of the portals in \cite{KNW21}, plus possibly an additional point, which is a crossing between $T$ and $F$ if it exists.\footnote{When $T$ and $F$ has multiple crossings, an arbitrary crossing would work.} See \cref{def:Z}.

 \begin{definition} Let $r=O(1/\eps)$.
-We say that a side $F$ of a cell is \emph{$T$-crossing} if $T$ crosses $F$ through at least one point.
+We say that a facet $F$ of a cell is \emph{$T$-crossing} if $T$ crosses $F$ through at least one point.
 If $F$ is $T$-crossing, we let $x_F$ denote an \emph{arbitrary} crossing point between $F$ and $T$.
-For a positive integer $k$, define where the function $g$ and $\grid$ are defined in \cref{sec:portals}. \end{definition}
+For a positive integer $k$, define